 - What happens if someone moves out early

-- When roommate must move out
+- When a roommate must move out

-- Break down of household tasks and chores
+- Breakdown of household tasks and chores

 And so one.
-This is a legally binding document so make sure you and your roommate agree to the terms before signing.
+This is a legally binding document, so make sure you and your roommate agree to the terms before signing

 Move with Your Manhattan Roommate